huy75/printf/README.md

 `holberton.h`

-This file contain all the prototype of the used function.
+This file is the header file.

 `[_printf.c]`

-This file contain the core function _printf.
+This file contains the core function _printf.

 `[getPrint.c]`
-This file contain the getPrint function used to find and call the needed function.
+This file contains the getPrint function used to find and call the needed function.
 It was created in order to make the code easier to read.

 `[_put.c]`

-	This file contain the _putchar and _puts functions.
+This file contains the _putchar and _puts functions.

 `[printAlpha.c]`

-This file contain all the string function : printChar, printStr, printModulo.
+This file contains all the string function : printChar, printStr, printModulo.

 `[printAlpha_2.c]`

-This file contain other string function : printReverse, printRot13, checkPrintChar, convertHexTwoChar, printS.
+This file contains other string function : printReverse, printRot13, checkPrintChar, convertHexTwoChar, printS.

 `[printBases.c]`

-This file contain all conversion functions : printAddr, printHexL, printHexU, printOctal, printBinary.
+This file contains all conversion functions : printAddr, printHexL, printHexU, printOctal, printBinary.

 `[printNum.c]`

-This file contain all the printed number functions: printUnsigned and printInt.
+This file contains all the printed number functions: printUnsigned and printInt.
 It also contain a converter from base 10 to a choosen base.

 ### Quick description of each function by file